apple/foundationdb/design/flow_transport.md

 TODO: What uses the top 32 bits of `second`?

 TODO: What ensures the bottom 32 bits of `second` are set to a unique value by `getAdjustedEndpoint`?
-(If nothing does, then how does `EndpointMap` dispatch the result?)
+If nothing does, then how does `EndpointMap` dispatch the result?
 It seems to just add offsets to an index.
-If the indexes are close, then the sums will overlap.
-(Could it just be hoping there are no collisions?!?)
+If the indexes are close, then the sums will overlap, right?

 ## Well-known endpoints
 ​